connorpheraty/fetch_rewards_takehome_ch/README.md

     - `SNOWFLAKE_PASSWORD`
     - `SNOWFLAKE_WAREHOUSE`

+**Note:** I chose to use Snowflake for this exercise because it is an OLAP system designed for analytics workloads.
+It is also listed in the job description so I'm assuming that account creation will not be required by whoever is reviewing this code.

 ## Data Ingestion & Model Deployment

 Please run the following python executable files in the order specified below:
 1. `ingestion/ingestion.py`
 2. `snowflake_models/deploy_models.py`

-**Note**: I am assuming that you will have a role attached to your Snowflake user that has the necessary permissions to create databases, schemas, objects, and stages and also select from said objects.
+**Note:** I am assuming that you will have a role attached to your Snowflake user that has the necessary permissions to create databases, schemas, objects, and stages and also select from said objects.